ResponsiveImagesCG/newsletters/RICG-newsletter-2014-06-13.md

 ## And hey!
 Weren’t those [t-shirts](https://dribbble.com/shots/1471972-Responsive-Images-Community-Group-IndieGogo-Campaign) great?

 I got mine in the mail last week and I just want to say that they’re really terrific.
 Thanks again to [Geri Coady](http://www.hellogeri.com/) for the design, [United Pixelworkers](http://www.unitedpixelworkers.com/) for the printing, and RICG chair [Mat Marquis](https://twitter.com/wilto) for running logistics.
 And thanks most of all to all of you for buying them and [making Yoav’s tireless implementation work possible](https://www.indiegogo.com/projects/picture-element-implementation-in-blink)!

+We’ve been getting a lot of questions about how to buy the shirts now that the campaign is over.
+We don’t have anything firm to report yet but we’re looking into our re-print options.
+If you missed the boat on these, keep an eye out!

 See you in a couple of weeks!